ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 Resource group   ID                                         Name
                  cdc21b72d4f557b195de988b175e3d81           Default

-Created          2020-11-17T17:03:30+08:00
+Created          2021-10-27T17:03:30+08:00
 Boot volume      ID                                   Name                  Attachment ID                            Attachment name
                  0651dacb-4589-4147-86b3-a77544598f93 boot-from-snapshot1                  7101-abf9dd2b-9d5d-41f1-849d-55a8ab580ddb                            boot-from-snapshot1

 ```
 {: screen}

-### Create a data volume from a snapshot using the CLI
+### Create a data volume from a snapshot for a new instance from the CLI
 {: #snapshots-vpc-restore-data-CLI}

-Specify the `source_snapshot` parameter and snapshot ID in the volume attachment.
+When you create a new instance using the `instance-create` command, specify the `source_snapshot` parameter and snapshot ID in the volume attachment.

-Example:
+For example:

 ```
 bmcloud is instance-create my-instance-restore1 ea002578-ff10-41fe-9652-e63f7e0e3cba us-south-1 bx2-2x8 ba11a6f2-6c17-4fee-a4b5-5c016fe64376 --volume-attach